KBlixt/Movie-Extra-Downloader/README.md

 ## Running

-the program should now be ready to use. run it with python3.5 or 3.6. the program also expects a movie directory or a movie library. giving it a movie directory will only execute the script once on the given directory while giving it a movie library will run the script on every folder in the given library.
+the program should now be ready to use. run it with python3.5 or 3.6. the program expects to be given a movie directory or a movie library to work on. giving it a movie directory will only execute the script once on the given directory while giving it a movie library will run the script on every folder in the given library.